 The following shows will be offered:

 Friday, family matinee, 3:30 p.m.—“A Solar System Adventure Tour” for students in grades 2-4 and their adult friends; 7 p.m.—“Explorers of Mauna Kea”

 Saturday, family matinee, 3:30 p.m.—“Zubenelgenubi’s Magical Sky” for children in pre-kindergarten through first grade and their adult friends

 Admission is $4 for adults, $3 for children under 18 and $3 for senior citizens.
 The maximum charge is $14 per family.
 An additional $1 discount will be given to Fort Wayne Astronomical Society members and visitors with Three Rivers Festival buttons.
 Purchase tickets at the door.

 The planetarium is located on the campus of the University of Saint Francis.
 Please enter off the Leesburg Road entrance on the east side of campus.
 The planetarium is in Achatz Hall.
 More information is available at sf.edu/sf/planetarium or (260) 399-7700, ext.
 8211.

-The University of Saint Francis, founded in 1890 as a comprehensive university in the Catholic Franciscan tradition, offers more than 60 undergraduate and 14 graduate programs in five schools: The School of Health Sciences, School of Arts and Sciences, Keith Busse School of Business and Entrepreneurial Leadership, School of Professional Studies and School of Creative Arts.
-More than 2,300 students from a broad geographic region attend USF for its academic excellence.
-The university has a regional campus in Crown Point, Ind.
+The University of Saint Francis, founded in 1890 as a comprehensive university in the Catholic Franciscan tradition, offers more than 80 undergraduate and graduate programs through the School of Health Sciences, School of Liberal Arts and Sciences, Keith Busse School of Business and Entrepreneurial Leadership and School of Creative Arts.
+In addition to its traditional programs, the university designs focused curriculum for working adults in Fort Wayne, Crown Point and online.
+More than 2,400 students from a broad geographic region attend USF for its academic excellence.

 For all University-related matters, please contact: